DylanLennard/after-tax-income-service/README.md

 ## TODO List
 * Provide the status as a parameter
 * Modify output object to give more information
-  * Make it into a json object rather than a simple string
+    * Make it into a JSON object rather than a simple string
+* Set up with a domain name
 * Create Scraper to Update the income brackets and tax rates
   * For state (CA) and for federal and for SSI/medicare
   * Expand to get rates for other states too